-9.24 @ 1:30-3 PM | Excel: Up to Speed | PAST EVENT
+1.28 @ 1:30-3 PM | Excel: Up to Speed | PAST EVENT

-2.18 @ 1:30-3 PM | Excel: Visualizing Data | REGISTER HERE
+2.18 @ 1:30-3 PM | Excel: Visualizing Data | PAST EVENT

-3.25 @ 1:30-3 PM | Excel: Fixing Data | REGISTER HERE
+3.25 @ 1:30-3 PM | Excel: Fixing Data | PAST EVENT

 CAREER-RELATED PROFESSIONAL DEVELOPMENT

-9.28 @ 4:30-6 PM | International Student Career & Internship Resources Information Session (Virtual) | Join your Bloustein student and academic services support staff- Andrea Garrido, Cheryl Egan and Courtney Culler – as well as our partners from RU Global – Jinling Quan, Bloustein Liaison and Senior International Student Advisor – and RU CES (Career Exploration and Success) – Paola Puerta Dominguez, Career Development Specialist for International Students – to learn about the career and internship resources and services available at Bloustein and Rutgers University to support our international students. | PAST EVENT
+1.21 @ 12-1 PM | International Student Resources Information Session (Virtual) | Join your Bloustein student and academic services support staff- Andrea Garrido, Cheryl Egan, Courtney Culler, and Emilio DelValle – as well as our partners from RU Global – Jinling Quan, Bloustein Liaison and Senior International Student Advisor – and RELI (Rutgers English Language Institute) – to learn about the career and internship resources and services available at Bloustein and Rutgers University to support our international students. | PAST EVENT

-10.26 @ 4.30-6 PM| Resume Critiques II (Virtual – SPACE IS LIMITED!)| This is your second opportunity this semester to get your resume critiqued: The event will be held in a small group format and you will receive immediate feedback from Career Management professionals, HR professionals and alumni who work in urban planning, policy and health administration fields.
-This is a collaborative Bloustein-School of Management and Labor Relations (SMLR) event for our graduate students and is virtual. | REGISTRATION CLOSED as of 10/22.
+2.10 @ 4:30-6 PM| Resume Critiques | As the new year/semester is just beginning, this is the perfect time to not only update your resume, but get your resume critiqued!
+This virtual event will be held in a small group format and you will receive immediate feedback from Career Management professionals, HR professionals and alumni who work in urban planning, policy and health administration fields. | PAST EVENT

-11.3 @ 4:30-5:30 PM | Location TBA upon registration| Interviewing Best Practices (In Person) | Join Bloustein Career Development Specialists Cheryl Egan and Andrea Garrido for a one hour in person workshop to sharpen your interviewing skills in preparation for upcoming internship and job interviews!
+2.16 @ 4:30-5:30 PM | Interviewing Best Practices | Join Bloustein Career Development Specialists Cheryl Egan and Andrea Garrido for a one hour virtual workshop to sharpen your interviewing skills in preparation for upcoming internship and job interviews and the Mock Interview Clinic taking place on 2/23 (see below)!
 We will review behavioral based interviews and the STAR approach, virtual interviews, other types of interviews to expect as well as how to prepare for these interviews.
-Tell us if you have specific questions or topics you’d like for us to cover when registering! | REGISTRATION
+Tell us if you have specific questions or topics you’d like for us to cover when registering! | PAST EVENT

-2.25 @ 1-4 PM | Mock Interviewing Event (Virtual)| Sharpen your interviewing skills by practicing one-on-one with one of our alumni or employer partner.
-You can sign up for up to 3, 30-minute sessions where you will be able to practice and then get immediate feedback from an urban planning or policy professional.
-This event is open to graduate students and recent graduates.
-REGISTRATION COMING
+2.23 @ 4:30-6 PM | Virtual Mock Interviewing Event ( SPACE IS LIMITED!
+Deadline for registration is 2.18)| Sharpen your interviewing skills by practicing one-on-one with one of our alumni, an employer partner in the planning/policy realm, or Human Resources professional.
+You can sign up for one 30-minute session where you will be able to practice and get immediate feedback on your interviewing skills.
+This event is co-sponsored by the School of Management and Labor Relations (SMLR) and is open to graduate students and recent graduates. | PAST EVENT

 REAL DEAL SERIES

-CAREER PANELS & TALKS
+CAREER PANELS, ROUND TABLES, & TALKS

 Hear from our amazing Bloustein alumni to gain practical advice and learn about careers in a variety of sectors, organizations and jobs in the urban planning and policy and healthcare administration realms.
 Each panel will provide participants with the opportunity to ask questions, gain more clarity and validation about careers, and become acquainted with our strong alumni network.
 Continue checking back as more information and additional events are added.